Your real estate agent bio is often the first thing a client reads — and can be the deciding factor in whether they reach out.

 Below, you’ll find real estate agent bio examples that work, along with a breakdown of what makes each one effective.
 Afterward, we’ll walk you through exactly how to write a bio of your own, with expert tips, templates, and short-form snippets you can copy and paste.

-Preview of The Close's real estate agent bio templates
+- The Close’s real estate agent bio generator

 1. Chris Adlam